sunset1995/Infinite_Zooming/README.md

 Homework4 of NTHU CVFX.
 Feature matching for moving forward and infinite zooming effect.

-- V (5%)Take a sequence of moving-forward images in NTHU campus.
-- V (5%)Show feature extraction and matching results between two images
-- (20%)implement different feature extrators, e.g. SIFT, SURF, and compare the results
-    - Make summary
-- (10%)Perform image alignment and generate infinite zooming effect
-- (10%)exploit creativity to add some image processing to enhance effect.
-You can use photoshop to do some effects, such as bluring or coloring.

 ## Part 1: Feature Detector Comparison

 ### 1.1 Benchmark preparation